 Commonly, premises liability cases include slip and fall or trip and fall accidents, falls from heights, and unsafe or unstable objects.
 If you or a loved one was wrongly injured due to hazardous premises, you may be entitled to bring a claim against the property owner to receive compensation.
 At Cannon & Dunphy S.C., our team of professional and experienced Milwaukee premises liability lawyers can help ensure that your rights are actively protected during a premises liability case.

 If you have been injured on someone else’s property, you may have a personal injury claim against the property owner or other responsible party.
-Contact the attorneys at Cannon & Dunphy S.C. for a free consultation.
+Contact the Milwaukee personal injury attorneys at Cannon & Dunphy S.C. for a free consultation.
 We represent injured clients in all types of personal injury matters, including premises liability cases.

 In general, property owners, landlords, managers, and others who are responsible for property maintenance and care have a duty to keep their property free from dangerous conditions.
 In most cases, they also have a duty to inspect their property so that they can discover and remediate hazards that could potentially harm guests and visitors.